biow0lf/my-ruby-rails-and-rspec-style-guide/README.md

 * A: I am backend developer and don't use both.

 * Q: What about CSS/SASS/SCSS?
-* A: I am backedn developre and don't use both.
+* A: I am backend developer and don't use any of thus.